-Outlook through Tuesday October 28: a small northwest swell is expected to arrive Thursday and continue through Friday.
-Two small swells from the north and northwest will affect exposed shores over the weekend.
+Outlook through Tuesday December 2: the current north-northeast swell will gradually diminish on Friday, but may approach advisory levels again this weekend.
+This swell will then diminish early next week.
+A moderate northwest swell arriving early next week will produce another bump in surf heights along north and west facing shores from Monday into Tuesday.
 Surf heights are forecast heights of the face or front of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, in the zone of maximum refraction.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

 About Collaborative Surf

 This collaborative forecast will be updated Monday through Friday at 300 pm when Pat Caldwell is available.

 Collaborative Surf Discussion